-If it is determined that an encroachment permit already exists, the existing encroachment number shall be retained.
+If it is determined that an encroachment permit already exists, the existing encroachment number shall be retained, with a letter added to the end to signify the amendment to the original permit.

 D. New Encroachment Numbers

 If no encroachment permits or file exists, then a new file is started and a new number assigned (LXXSXXXX).
 An encroachment number will consist of the letter L-drainage number-letter S-four digit number.
 Encroachment numbers shall be assigned chronologically.